How to Add Style to Text in DOCX with C#

 How Do I Add Text Style to DOCX?

-Applying text styles in IronWord is straightforward.
-Create a WordDocument object, then create a TextContent object with your text.
-Apply a TextStyle using properties such as IsBold, Color, or TextFont, and enhance styling with options like underline or strikethrough.
+Applying text styles in IronWord requires using the Run wrapper pattern.
+Create a WordDocument object, then create a Run object containing TextContent with your text.
+Apply a TextStyle to the Run (not the TextContent) using properties such as IsBold, Color, or FontSize.

-Once styled, add text to a Paragraph, insert the paragraph into the document, and save the result.
+Once styled, add the Run to a Paragraph using AddChild, insert the paragraph into the document, and save the result.
 This approach provides programmatic control over text formatting for automated document generation scenarios requiring consistent styling.

 :path=/static-assets/word/content-code-examples/how-to/add-style-text-simple.cs